MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/connect-an-on-premises-network-to-a-microsoft-azure-virtual-network.md

 To configure your VPN device, you will need the following:

 - The public IPv4 address of the Azure VPN gateway for your virtual network.
-Use the **Get-AzureRMPublicIpAddress -Name $vnetGatewayIpConfigName -ResourceGroupName $rgName** command to display this address.
+Use the **Get-AzPublicIpAddress -Name $vnetGatewayIpConfigName -ResourceGroupName $rgName** command to display this address.

 - The IPsec pre-shared key for the site-to-site VPN connection (Table V- Item 5 - Value column).